Overview

 The most common way to get to Pasjača Beach is by rental car.
 Otherwise, you can first get to Cavtat and then take an Uber or taxi the rest of the way.

-Keep in mind: There is no mobile signal at the beach and the parking lot, so you will likely need to walk back to Popovići village before being able to call an Uber/taxi back.
+Keep in mind: There is no mobile signal at the beach or in the parking lot, so you will likely need to walk back to Popovići village before you can call an Uber/taxi back.

 10. Beach Bars